d2l-ai/d2l-en/chapter_convolutional-neural-networks/alexnet.md

         nn.Dense(10))
 ```

-We construct a single-channel data instance with both height and width of 224 to observe the output shape of each layer
+We construct a single-channel data instance with both height and width of 224 to observe the output shape of each layer.
+It matches our diagram above.

 ```{.python .input  n=2}
 X = nd.random.uniform(shape=(1, 1, 224, 224))